All About Us (t.A.T.u. song)

 2005 single by t.A.T.u.

-"All About Us" is a song by Russian musical duo t.A.T.u., taken as a single from the group's second English language studio album, Dangerous and Moving (2005).
-The song was also featured on the group's second Russian studio album Lyudi Invalidy.
-The song was written by Josh Alexander, Billy Steinberg, and twin sisters Jessica and Lisa Origliasso of the Veronicas.
-The song was produced by Martin Kierszenbaum and Robert Orton.
-The song was released as the album's lead single in September 2005 by Universal Music Russia and Interscope.
+"All About Us" is a song recorded by Russian musical duo t.A.T.u. for their second English language studio album, Dangerous and Moving (2005).
+It was also featured on the group's second Russian studio album Lyudi Invalidy.
+The song was written by Josh Alexander, Billy Steinberg, and twin sisters Jessica and Lisa Origliasso of the Veronicas, and was produced by Martin Kierszenbaum and Robert Orton.
+"All About Us" was released through Interscope in September 2005, as the album's lead single.

 The song was greeted with positive reviews from music critics, who many praised the ambition and was specified as a highlight on the album.
-Commercially, the song performed very well on the charts, charting in many European charts and managed to have success in North America and Oceania.
+Commercially, it performed very well on the charts, charting in many European charts and managed to have success in North America and Oceania.
 An accompanying music video was issued for the single, which featured the group running away from each other.
 The video was considered controversial by critics and fans, featuring disturbing content.

 Reception

 Critical response

 "All About Us" received generally positive reviews from most music critics.
-Roger Holland from Popmatters said "it’s “All The Things She Said - Part Dva (two)”. [...]
-It packs more amateur operatics, more rock and more intelligent pop into a little under three minutes than Queen could shoehorn into the entirety of “Bohemian Rhapsody”."
+Roger Holland from Popmatters said "it's 'All The Things She Said - Part Dva (two)'. [...]
+It packs more amateur operatics, more rock and more intelligent pop into a little under three minutes than Queen could shoehorn into the entirety of 'Bohemian Rhapsody'."
 The Pitt News compared it "in vein" to the group's previous singles "All The Things She Said" and "Not Gonna Get Us" saying "The song tries to silence the media hype and rumors concerning their sexuality, relationships, disputes and drug use that followed the girls after their emergence, letting the world know that they are still together and as strong as ever."
 Michael Freedburg from The Boston Phoenix said along with "Friend or Foe", "Perfect Enemy" and "Dangerous and Moving", it "shoots straight to the gut — and to the heart."
 Betty Clarke from The Guardian said that the song "is good, glossy pop, any empathy lurking in these tales of teenage persecution is lost in translation."

 Dom Passantino from Stylus Magazine said that the song "runs along on animalistic lust, high-off-your-own-supply paranoia, mental anguish, and the ever-present threat of sudden, bloody violence."
 Stephen Thomas Erlewine from Allmusic said the song sounded similar to "Not Gonna Get Us".

 Commercial performance

 "All About Us" experienced chart success all around the world.
 In Oceania, the song only managed to peak inside the top forty, peaking at thirty-nine on the Australian Singles Chart.
-It was very successful in European markets, peaking inside the top ten in most countries including Switzerland (#9), Austria (#3), France (#7), Belgium (#4), Sweden (#6), and the United Kingdom (#8).
-The song became the group's last charting single in the United States, peaking at number thirteen on the U.S. Hot Dance Club Songs.
+It was very successful in European markets, peaking inside the top ten in most countries including Austria, France, Sweden, Switzerland, the United Kingdom and Wallonia.
+The song became the group's last charting single in the United States, peaking at number 13 on the US Dance Club Play.